Saboten758/senz/README.md

 ## Features

-- Utilizes accelerometer, magnetometer, gyroscope and light sensors.
+- Utilizes accelerometer, magnetometer, and gyroscope.
-- Logs realtime data using in line chart
+- Log realtime data and display changes using Linechart.
-- Stores the data as exportable .csv file with Unix timestamp
+- Store the data as exportable .csv file with Unix timestamp
 - Share the logged data with others.

 ## Installation